, ,

 • 2x Input Gain Amplifiers

-• 2x VCA for Feedback Gain, synchronizable
+• 2x VCA for Feedback Gain, right channel link-able to left channel

-• 1x Analog Rotation Matrix, digital controlled
+• 1x Analog Rotation Matrix, digitally controlled

-• 1x Display, digital controlled
+• 1x Display, digitally controlled

 Current draw per Eurorack rail